Houses in Multiple Occupation (HMO's)

 You must provide all of the following supporting documents and certificates:

 • Photo Identification for the proposed licensed holder.
 If a company is making the application.
-Photo ID for a the director or person in control of the company
+Photo ID for the director or person in control of the company

-• Proof of address for the licence holder or company ( A council tax statement)
+• Proof of address for the licence holder or company (A council tax statement)

-• A current, valid gas safety certificate ( If applicable)
+• A current, valid gas safety certificate (If applicable)

 • A current, valid electrical safety certificate – Electrical Installation Certificate or Periodic Inspection Report